Chelsa Wagner: Career

-After graduating from law school, Wagner joined a law firm in Pittsburgh, specializing in medical malpractice cases.
+After graduating from law school, Wagner joined a law firm in Pittsburgh, specializing in medical malpractice cases and other litigation.

 Pennsylvania State Representative

 Wagner was first elected to the Pennsylvania State House of Representatives, 22nd Legislative District in 2006 with over 55% of the vote.
 Her election marked the first time ever that a woman was elected to a full term in the State House representing the City of Pittsburgh.
 In 2009, Wagner became the first Democratic legislator in Pennsylvania history to give birth while in office, and returned to Harrisburg with her 10-day-old son, Thaddeus, to attend to a months-long state budget impasse.
 Wagner served on the Judiciary, Education, Transportation and Urban Affairs committees.
 She served three terms, stepping down from the House when she was elected Allegheny County Controller.

 Allegheny County Controller

 Wagner is currently serving her second term as Allegheny County Controller.
-Wagner took office in 2012 as the first woman to hold the office and oversees Allegheny County's annual expenditures of over $1 billion.
+Wagner took office in 2012 as the first woman to hold the office and oversaw Allegheny County's annual expenditures of over $1 billion.
 Wagner made her office the first in Allegheny County government to provide paid family leave, an example which was followed by the County administration and the City of Pittsburgh, and instituted a $15 per hour minimum wage for her employees.
-Wagner has modernized her office's auditing functions to meet the highest professional standards and implemented technological improvements.
+Wagner modernized her office's auditing functions to meet the highest professional standards and implemented technological improvements.

-As Controller, she has led efforts to bring transparency and accountability to municipal authorities, tax-exempt "purely public charities", and water quality.
+As Controller, she led efforts to bring transparency and accountability to municipal authorities, tax-exempt "purely public charities", and water quality.

 She was named a Governing Magazine 2017 Women In Government Leadership honoree, joining the third cohort of twenty-five members, selected from over 100,000 women holding elected office nationally.